-Amazon allows “Follow Author” option for readers to learn about their favorite authors and keeps them updated on author’s new releases, when you add your published books to your list from Amazon.
+Amazon allows the “Follow Author” option for readers to learn about their favorite authors and keeps them updated on the author’s new releases when you add your published books to your list from Amazon.

-Note: When you claim a published book from Amazon as yours, Amazon Author Central Team takes about 4 to 8 business days to verify with the publisher that you are rightful author of this book and is not as instantaneous as GoodReads and Facebook Page Setup.
+Note: When you claim a published book from Amazon as yours, Amazon Author Central Team takes about 4 to 8 business days to verify with the publisher that you are the rightful author of this book and is not as instantaneous as Goodreads and Facebook Page Setup.

 As we all know, everyone is on Facebook.

-Creating a Facebook page for your book, opens up new avenue for you to access the Facebook Advertisement, through which you can handpick your audience (readers) and advertise your books to them directly.
+Creating a Facebook page for your book opens up a new avenue for you to access the Facebook Advertisement, through which you can handpick your audience (readers) and advertise your books to them directly.

-Unlike GoodReads and Author Central, Facebook has no restrictions on the amount of images you post to your account.
+Unlike Goodreads and Author Central, Facebook has no restrictions on the number of images you post to your account.
 Let it be a book release function, a promotion for your book or a series of small videos with snippets of your book; Facebook says, more the merrier.